SantiagoMorais/hamburguer-shop/README.md

 }
 ```

-Here we can collect the id, name, flavor, price and other informations from the snack choosed.
+Here we collect the ID, name, flavor, price, and other information from the chosen snack.

 ```tsx
 export interface ISnackData {